 What will they spend and where will they spend it?
 If you do not understand the audience you will struggle to turn a profit and may end up at shows or events where you have no chance of making money.
 Experienced caterers will get a feel for an event and will be able to make a decision on instinct as to whether there is potential for them.
 However, newer traders will have to be as scientific about it as possible to understand what their potential to make money is.

-While crowds at outdoor events recovered somewhat from the 2012 lull, research shows that people were spending at only 80% of their pre-recession levels.
-People are more likely to eat before or after an event at home where it is cheaper, or where possible take a picnic.
+While crowds at outdoor events recovered somewhat from the 2012 lull, research shows that people are spending at only 80% of their pre-recession levels.
 You need to consider how many times a day people are likely to eat and what they are likely to spend when they do so.
-Be realistic - your chance of making a profit will depend on it.
+Be realistic – your chance of making a profit will depend on it.

-In fact, for all of that hard work, planning, stocking, staffing, getting there, setting up, working your socks off, then breaking down and getting home - you want to make some money.
-It is therefore essential that you work out before you tender, whether the event is for you.
+For all of that hard work, planning, stocking, staffing, driving, setting up, working your socks off, then breaking down and getting home, you want to make some money.
+It is therefore essential that you work out whether the event is for you – before you tender.

 Some simple sums can help you to get an idea of whether you can make money, and whether it’s worth tendering, let alone working at the event.